 There were, he thought dreamily, three entrances to Shadowedge: the front door, the side door from the administrative offices, and the service entrance to the kitchens where deliveries of food and spirits were made.
 The service entrance had once been a loading bay when the building had been used as a warehouse.

-The kitchen were deserted.
+The kitchens were deserted.
 No fools, the staff had gotten out as soon as the trouble had began; they wanted no part of it.
 If the hunters and the cops had been thinking, they'd have left people outside all of the exits in case of an escape, but apparently they had both taken their entire force inside on the theory that if you can't catch someone with eight people you certainly aren't going to do it with six first and two later.
 For whatever reason, though, the alley was deserted.

 "No time to get picky," the Demi said, and headed for a compact landskimmer parked halfway down the side street.